 Smartwool is based in Steamboat Springs Colorado.
 The company has been in business for over 25 years, and as the name suggests, they specialize in wool clothing and accessories.
 While they are probably most famous for their socks, you can find everything from wool tops, bottoms, jackets, and more.
-Their lines of wool thermal underwear are excellent and — as the name implies — lean heavily on wool as the base fabric.
+Smartwool’s lines of wool thermal underwear are excellent and — as the name implies — lean heavily on wool as the base fabric.
 Let’s talk about the 150 Base Layer line.

 Smartwool 150 Base Layer